RavenGrappling/RavenGrappling.github.io/faq.md

     </h2>
     <div id="collapseThree" class="accordion-collapse collapse" aria-labelledby="headingSix" data-bs-parent="#accordionExample">
       <div class="accordion-body">
         We love having parents around, and encourage it.
-All we ask is that you leave the coaching to us, so they don't get distacted.
+All we ask is that you leave the coaching to us, so they don't get distracted.
       </div>
     </div>
   </div>